yegor256/blog/_posts/2015/aug/2015-08-04-nine-steps-start-software-project.md

 and I do what I think is right for the project.

-I'm trying to show that the point of this documentation is for me, the architect, to explain my way of thinking&mdash;no matter how bad, biased, or _irrational_ it was.
+I'm trying to show that the point of this documentation is for me, the architect, to explain my way of thinking---no matter how bad, biased, or _irrational_ it was.
 I have to write my decisions down and let the project [know]({% pst 2014/oct/2014-10-07-stop-chatting-start-coding %}) them all.

 I would suggest you keep the number of documented decisions somewhere between _four and twelve_.
 If there are fewer than four, I probably forgot to document something important.
-More than 12&mdash;I'm documenting too many non-important decisions.
+More than 12---I'm documenting too many non-important decisions.
 I should use other media for that, like JavaDoc blocks or responsive classes.